• Skip to primary navigation

 • 📖 Recipe

-Hot cocoa is not to be confused with hot chocolate.
-Hot chocolate is made with dark chocolate and whole milk (sometimes cream).
-It's kind of like ganache, but with more liquid.
+• Hot chocolate is made with dark chocolate and whole milk (sometimes cream).
+It's kind of like ganache but with more liquid.

 Ingredients to make hot cocoa mix from scratch, measured out and ready to combine in a jar.